AM2R-Community-Developers/DistributionCenter/docs/faq.md

 Yes.
 Depending on your internet speed and your download mirror's speed, this may take a while.
 You can try changing your mirror by going to the `Download Mirror` dropdown in the `Options` tab and seeing if that gets you a better speed.

 #### I've encountered an issue with the AM2RLauncher.
 What do I do?
-You can ask for support in the Official AM2R Discord Server.
+You can ask for support in the our communication channels listed above.
 Please provide relevant system information, steps you took, and the `AM2RLauncher.log` file which can be found in the `Logs` folder.
 On Linux, the Logs folder will be found in `~/.local/share/AM2RLauncher` instead.
 If you encountered a bug with the Launcher itself or something where support cannot help you, open an issue at the AM2RLauncher GitHub page.